iainelder/orgtreepubsub/README.md

 abandoned, as it was last committed in April 2020 and has no updates to issues since then.

+[org-visualizer](https://github.com/aws-samples/org-visualiser) is an "AWS Samples" tool to visualise the AWS OU and account structure for a given org just published on 2022-11-07.
+The README is spookily similar to this one :-D I'm keen to see how much investment this one gets from AWS.
+Will it be good enough to replace this personal project?

 ## Drawing Options